joeevert/Salary_Calculator/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-Before you get started, make sure you have the following software installed:

 ### Installing

 Steps to get the development environment running.